pack152berlin/pack152berlin.github.io/pages/join-us.md

 ## Welcome to Cub Scouting!

 Cub Scouting is a fun, educational program designed for youth in kindergarten through fifth grade (typically ages 5-10).
 It's built around hands-on activities, outdoor adventures, and character development that help young people grow into confident, caring, and responsible individuals.

-## What is Cub Scouting?

-Cub Scouts participate in activities that are both fun and educational, including:
 - **Outdoor Adventures**: Hiking, camping, nature exploration, and outdoor games
 - **STEM Learning**: Science experiments, technology projects, and engineering challenges
 - **Community Service**: Helping others through food drives, park cleanups, and volunteer projects